Trump Jokes Canada Becoming 51st US State a Great Idea - UrduPoint

 On Tuesday, LeBlanc and Immigration Minister Marc Miller announced border security and immigration measures aimed at placating Trump, including hiring hundreds of new police and border officers, and aligning Canada's asylum system with the United States' to quickly weed out claims that do not meet requirements.

-Ottawa has also proposed setting up a joint Canada-US "strike force" to combat transnational crime groups.
+Ottawa has also proposed setting up a joint Canada-US "strike force" to combat transnational crime groups, and beef up its military spending.

+Trump in his post also said the United States was subsidizing Canada "to the tune of over $1,000,000,000 a year.
+Makes no sense!"

 Recent Stories